What is Medicare?

 - Be at least 65 years of age; or

 - Have been eligible for title 2 (SSDI, Childhood disability benefits, etc.)

 There are several parts to Medicare:

-Part A Medicare is free of change (for most) and automatic when someone becomes Medicare eligible.
-Individuals who have not paid enough into Medicare over their working career will have a premium, but this is a very small group.
+Part A Medicare is free of charge (for most) and automatic when someone becomes Medicare eligible.
+Individuals who have not paid enough into Medicare over their working career will have a premium, but this is a tiny group.

-Part B carries a monthly premium of $134 per month as of January 2018.
-This premium is typically deducted from an individual's SSD cash benefit if they receive one.
+Part B carries a monthly premium of $148.50 per month as of January 2021.
+This premium is typically deducted from an individual's title 2 cash benefit if they receive one.

 Parts C and D premiums vary depending on the plan.

 Medicare savings programs provide extra help to Medicare beneficiaries who have limited income and resources.
 Several savings programs help cover the costs associated with Medicare.
 The most common ones are: